"You need to drink MORE WATER!"

 Try implementing these 5 simple strategies to rehydrate and give your energy a boost.

 Adding 1/4 tsp of Celtic or Himalayan sea salt to a quart (32 oz) of water helps assist your kidneys at properly absorbing water from your bloodstream.

 Specifically using Celtic or Himalayan sea salt offers 60+ trace minerals and electrolytes that assist your cells in absorbing the water molecules and using them to your advantage.

 We like coarse ground Selina Naturally Celtic Sea Salt.

 (Afraid of overdosing on sodium?
 8 ounces of this cocktail contains 115mg of sodium compared to 8 ounces of Pedialyte that contains 260mg.)

-It's important to remove them from your daily routine whenever you can.
-Remove toxins and chemicals from your tap water with a filtration system or a stick of activated charcoal.
+Needless to say, you don’t want those toxins anywhere close to your precious brain.
+Remove toxins and chemicals from your tap water with a home filtration system or, at minimum, a stick of activated charcoal.

 Avoid plastic water bottles whenever possible (even if it says it is BPA-free) as chemicals released from these bottles can also contribute to your daily toxin load.
 Choosing stainless steel or glass bottles are best.
 Throw in a stick of activated charcoal and you’re good to go!